Eolambia: Subsequent research

 In 2012, McDonald conducted a phylogenetic analysis of iguanodonts incorporating data from new Eolambia specimens.
 Contrary to previous authors, he found instead that Eolambia was the sister group of Probactrosaurus.
 This close relationship was based on two shared characteristics: the quadrate being straight save for the top end, which is curved backwards; and the top and bottom margins of the scapular blade being nearly parallel.
 Wenjie Zheng and colleagues added Jintasaurus to the group in 2014, while José Gasca and colleagues recovered the original group in 2015.
 However, McDonald extensively revised his phylogenetic dataset further in preparation for the 2017 description of the FMNH specimens.
 As with Horner and colleagues, as well as Prieto-Márquez and Norell, McDonald and colleagues found that Eolambia was the sister group of Protohadros, with both of them being placed as basal hadrosauromorphs (results reproduced below).
 Using the 2012 version of the McDonald dataset, Francisco Verdú and colleagues independently recovered a similar result, with Eolambia being closely related to Protohadros and Jeyawati; however, McDonald and colleagues found the latter to be more derived in 2017.

 In 2018, Terry Gates and colleagues described the new iguanodontian genus Choyrodon, from the same locality as Altirhinus, considered in the past a relative of Eolambia.
 Their phylogenetic analysis, based on the matrix of Norman (2015), found Choyrodon to be the sister taxon of Eolambia.
 Eolambia's commonly recovered relative Protohadros was not present in this matrix.
 Three characteristics supported this sister relationship: a trapezoidally-shaped occiput, and two shared traits of the teeth.
 The placement of these genera relative to other hadrosauriformes depended on whether the antorbital fenestra was coded as present or absent in Choyrodon; the juvenile type specimen has one, but the possibility that adults would have a closed one could not be ruled out.
-The following two trees (labelled with clades identified by Gates and colleagues in the text) show the results with it coded as present and absent respectively, the former showing a large polytomy: